Calendar: Arithmetical and astronomical

-Complete and incomplete

-Calendars may be either complete or incomplete.
-Complete calendars provide a way of naming each consecutive day, while incomplete calendars do not.
-The early Roman calendar, which had no way of designating the days of the winter months other than to lump them together as "winter", is an example of an incomplete calendar, while the Gregorian calendar is an example of a complete calendar.
+Other variants

+The early Roman calendar, created during the reign of Romulus, lumped the 61 days of the winter period together as simply "winter".
+Over time, this period became January and February; through further changes over time (including the creation of the Julian calendar) this calendar became the modern Gregorian calendar, introduced in the 1570s.

 Usage

 The primary practical use of a calendar is to identify days: to be informed about or to agree on a future event and to record an event that has happened.
 Days may be significant for agricultural, civil, religious, or social reasons.
 For example, a calendar provides a way to determine when to start planting or harvesting, which days are religious or civil holidays, which days mark the beginning and end of business accounting periods, and which days have legal significance, such as the day taxes are due or a contract expires.
 Also, a calendar may, by identifying a day, provide other useful information about the day such as its season.

-Calendars are also used to help people manage their personal schedules, time, and activities, particularly when individuals have numerous work, school, and family commitments.
-People frequently use multiple systems and may keep both a business and family calendar to help prevent them from overcommitting their time.

 Calendars are also used as part of a complete timekeeping system: date and time of day together specify a moment in time.
 In the modern world, timekeepers can show time, date, and weekday.
 Some may also show the lunar phase.

 Gregorian

 The Gregorian calendar is the de facto international standard and is used almost everywhere in the world for civil purposes.
 The widely used solar aspect is a cycle of leap days in a 400-year cycle designed to keep the duration of the year aligned with the solar year.
 There is a lunar aspect which approximates the position of the moon during the year, and is used in the calculation of the date of Easter.
 Each Gregorian year has either 365 or 366 days (the leap day being inserted as 29 February), amounting to an average Gregorian year of 365.2425 days (compared to a solar year of 365.2422 days).

-The calendar was introduced in 1582 as a refinement to the Julian calendar, which had been in use throughout the European Middle Ages, amounting to a 0.002% correction in the length of the year.
+The Gregorian calendar was introduced in 1582 as a refinement to the Julian calendar, that had been in use throughout the European Middle Ages, amounting to a 0.002% correction in the length of the year.
 During the Early Modern period, its adoption was mostly limited to Roman Catholic nations, but by the 19th century it had become widely adopted for the sake of convenience in international trade.
 The last European country to adopt it was Greece, in 1923.

 The calendar epoch used by the Gregorian calendar is inherited from the medieval convention established by Dionysius Exiguus and associated with the Julian calendar.
 The year number is variously given as AD (for Anno Domini) or CE (for Common Era or Christian Era).